MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 - Critical Failure: Gain 1 Unrest

 ## Collect Stipend
+_Draw personal funds from the kingdom's treasury as compensation for your service._

 **Availability:** PCs may use this action if the kingdom controls a settlement with a **Counting House (T2)** or higher Taxation structure.